Collioure, Pyrenees-Orientales tourism & sightseeing

 In the 17th century the French military engineer Vauban added further substantial fortifications, resulting in the castle that we see today.
 These extensive works required a substantial increase in space, and much of the original medieval town of Collioure was destroyed in 1671 to make way for the expanded castle.

-Le More is the old fishing village whose narrow cobbled streets and pretty pastel-painted houses are a pleasure to explore.
+Le Moré is the old fishing village and the narrow cobbled streets and pretty pastel-painted houses are a pleasure to explore.

 Another way to explore the town is to pick up a leaflet with the 'path of fauvism' which leads you around 20 sites in the village where Henri Matisse and André Derain painted whilst staying in Collioure.
 At each of these places there is a reproduction of the painting so that you can compare the painting with the scene in the painting.

-After exploring the town return to the seafront to try one of the seafood restaurants along the waterfront in Collioure - their anchovies are especially recommended.
+After exploring the town return you can to the seafront to try one of the seafood restaurants along the waterfront in Collioure - their anchovies are especially recommended.

 To visit near Collioure

-A popular local site is the 13th century Madeloc Tower that stands high (650 metres) on the hill directly behind Collioure, and has lovely views down across the town and coastline.
+A popular local site is the 13th century Madeloc Tower that stands at an altitude of 650 metres on the hill directly behind Collioure, and has lovely views down across the town and coastline.
 There are several other forts along the headlands around the town that are also of interest, such as Fort Saint Elme to the south and the Massane Tower and Fort Carré towards the north.